peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 ## Neurochemical Changes Through PMO And MO
 Any doubt of the negatives comes from the nature of addiction.
 It happens slowly.
 If, in one day, you went back to what you felt like before you started, the difference would be more apparent. - this is the 'boiling frog' analogy.

 One of the most prevalent problems that porn creates is anxiety.
-First of all, it has been proven that porn lessens testosterone levels, lowering confidence.
+The misdirection of sexual energy also causes a lack of confidence, and testosterone is lowered indirectly through self neglect (part of dopamine desensatization).
 It also makes you less incentivized to be social (through dopamine culling), which in turn amounts to anxiety.

 Another reason that porn is unproductive comes from dopamine desensitization.
 When we receive abnormal amounts of dopamine, our bodies remove receptors to account for the unusual levels.
 This seems fine.
 However, it affects all other activities, not just porn.